Olandis Gary

-Olandis C. Gary (born May 18, 1975) is a former American football running back who played for the Denver Broncos from 1999 to 2002 and the Detroit Lions from 2003 to 2004.
-He is an alumnus of the University of Georgia and Riverdale Baptist School.
+Olandis C. Gary (born May 18, 1975) is an American former professional football player who was a running back in the National Football League (NFL) for the Denver Broncos from 1999 to 2002 and the Detroit Lions from 2003 to 2004.
+He played college football for the Georgia Bulldogs and was selected in the fourth round of the 1999 NFL draft.

-His best season came in 1999 when, replacing an injured Terrell Davis, he rushed for 1159 yards on 276 attempts, a 4.2 yards per carry average, with seven touchdowns.
+His best season in the NFL came in 1999 when he replaced an injured Terrell Davis and rushed for 1,159 yards on 276 attempts, a 4.2 yards per carry average, with seven touchdowns.
 He injured his knee the following season and appeared to never fully recover, as his success was limited in the following years.
 He was one of many Broncos running backs to have success in Denver's potent run blocking system, along with Davis, Mike Anderson, Clinton Portis, Reuben Droughns, Tatum Bell, Mike Bell, Selvin Young, and Quentin Griffin.

-As of 2017's NFL off-season, Olandis Gary still held at least 2 Broncos franchise records, including:
+As of 2017's NFL off-season, Gary still held at least 2 Broncos franchise records, including: